 The arts are a major pillar of our nation’s culture and economy.
-In January 2015, the Bureau of Economic Analysis determined that the arts and cultural industries contribute $698 billion to our economy each year and support 4.7 million full-time jobs.
+In January 2015, the Bureau of Economic Analysis determined that the arts and cultural industries contribute $729 billion to our economy each year, representing 4.23 percent of U.S. Gross Domestic Product.

-Here are some fun facts: students with four years of arts and music score 102 points higher on the SAT than students who don't!
-For every federal dollar that is invested in the arts, $8 private dollars are leveraged.
+Here are some fun facts: students with four years of arts and music score 102 points higher on the SAT than students who don’t!
+For every federal dollar that is invested in the arts, $9 private dollars are leveraged.
 The arts also play an important role in helping our nation’s veterans cope with unspeakable tragedies after returning home from overseas.
-At the Walter Reed National Military Medical Center, veterans work with art therapists to create artwork that express the physical, emotional, and psychological pain they are experiencing.
+The National Endowment for the Arts Creative Forces program partners with the Department of Defense to allow veterans to work with art therapists to create artwork that express the physical, emotional, and psychological pain they are experiencing from psychological brain injuries.
 Programs like this one are yet another reason the arts are invaluable to our country.

 As a former blues and jazz singer and co-chair of the Congressional Arts Caucus, Congresswoman Slaughter understands this value and is especially proud of the thriving arts community in Rochester.
 From the Eastman School of Music to the Geva Theatre Center to the Memorial Art Gallery, Rochester boasts many world-class institutions dedicated to the celebration and creation of art.
 Congresswoman Slaughter will continue to be a strong advocate for creative thinking in Rochester and on Capitol Hill.